-- Missionarii Sanctissimae Eucharistiae --

 Who are we?

 The "Missionaries of the Most Holy Eucharist" is a public clerical association, which has for its charism the promotion of Perpetual Eucharistic Adoration in parishes and dioceses.
-The association was erected by Bishop Dominique Rey, bishop of Fréjus-Toulon on July 17th 2007 at Paray-le-Monial, the sanctuary where Jesus made known to St. Margaret Mary his « thirst » to be loved in the Blessed Sacrament.
+The association was erected by Bishop Dominique Rey, bishop of Fréjus-Toulon on July 17th 2007 in Paray-le-Monial, the sanctuary where Jesus made known to St. Margaret Mary his « thirst » to be loved in the Blessed Sacrament.

 The moderator is Fr.
 Florian Racine and the association is composed of priests, deacons, religious and laity with varying degrees of commitment.
 There are both permanent and associate members.
-It is based in the town of Sain Maximin, France and is in charge of the Basilica which contains the relics of Saint Mary Magdalene.
+It is based in the town of Saint Maximin, France and is in charge of the Basilica which contains the relics of Saint Mary Magdalene.

 It is a Eucharistic community set up for the Eucharistic Reign of Jesus in ourselves and in the world.
 Its goal is the establishment of perpetual adoration in parishes and the formation of adorers so that they will be able to love Jesus and make Him loved.